 Admission to the Point Grey Fiesta is free.
 Food is extra, of course, as are the amusement rides.

 The carnival rides are run by Shooting Star Amusements.
-Tickets cost around $1.25 and rides take between 3 and 6 tickets each.
+Tickets in 2023 cost around $1.50 or $50 for a book of 40 tickets.
+Each ride take between three and six tickets.

 Click Point Grey Fiesta for more information about the festival.